magento/knowledge-base/src/Troubleshooting/General/during-installation-reflection-exception-error.md

 ---
 title: During installation, Reflection Exception error
-labels: Magento Commerce Cloud,Magento Commerce,installation,Redis,cache,Reflection,Exception,Error,how to
+labels: Error,Exception,Magento Commerce,Magento Commerce Cloud,Redis,Reflection,cache,how to,installation
 ---

 This article provides a solution for the Reflection Exception error, during installation.

-<h2 id="details">Details</h2>
+## Details

 During the installation, a message similar to the following displays:

 <pre><code class="language-php">[ERROR] exception 'ReflectionException' with message 'Class Magento\Framework\StoreManagerInterface does not exist' in /&lt;path>/lib/internal/Magento/Framework/Code/Reader/ClassReader.php</code></pre>

-<h2 id="solution">Solution</h2>
+## Solution

 Clear all directories and files under Magento's `` var `` subdirectory and install the Magento software again.